Submit A Blog Post

 - Images should be in horizontal format

-- Twitter handles are used when sharing the blog post
+- Twitter and LinkedIn accounts are used when sharing the blog post

-- Authors are encouraged to provide their personal Twitter handles, affiliation and lab handles, and other handles that are pertinent to the piece
+- Authors are encouraged to provide their personal social media accounts, affiliation and lab accounts, and other accounts that are pertinent to the piece

 - Hashtags are essentially keywords that are included in social media posts to increase visibility